kenaniah/sidekiq-status/README.md

 ### ActiveJob Support

-Version 0.7.0 has added full support for ActiveJob.
-The status of ActiveJob jobs will be tracked automatically.
+This gem also supports ActiveJob jobs.
+Their status will be tracked automatically.

 To also enable job progress tracking and data storage features, simply add the  `Sidekiq::Status::Worker` module to your base class, like below: